-- Facts

 - · Statistics and data

-- Research studies and scholarship
+- · Research studies and scholarship

 - Hypothetical and real-life examples

-- · Historical analyses
+- Historical facts

 - Analogies

 - Precedents

 - Laws

 - Case histories

 - Expert testimonies or opinions

-- · Eye-witness accounts
+- Eye-witness accounts

 - Applicable personal experiences or anecdotes

-Varying your means of support will add credibility to your essay and help maintain your reader's interest.
+Varying your means of support will lend further credibility to your essay and help to maintain your reader's interest.
 Keep in mind, though, that some types of support are more appropriate for certain academic disciplines than for others.
-See section 7.3 for more information about the types of evidence used according to academic discipline.